GULF TO GULF

 You need to be ready to cycle days of 80km on dirt roads (dirt is about 600km, most of this is the Birdsville Track) of varying surfaces!
 On the sealed roads (altogether 1600km), the longest days are 100-120km.
 About 400km has been sealed since 2005.

-Ride includes 33 nights camping (11 at bush sites), daily hearty breakfasts, lunches on ride days, dinners on remote camping nights plus Wilpena and Angorichina (local pubs the rest at own cost), extensive rider support and transfers on our bus from Adelaide and afterwards to Cairns.
+The ride is 30 days including 4 rest days.
+Transfers and a Karumba rest day makes it all 34 days.
+We include 33 nights camping (11 at bush sites), daily hearty breakfasts, lunches on ride days, dinners on remote camping nights plus Wilpena and Angorichina (local pubs the rest at own cost), extensive rider support and transfers on our bus from Adelaide and afterwards to Cairns.

 Participation per rider in 2024 (and 2025) is $8000.

 In 2016, 60mm of rain hit Birdsville after we arrived and isolated us for 4 days.
-We were glad to be in town though and not trapped down the track!
+We were glad to be in town though and not trapped on the track!
 Back on the road, some 100km days became 150km or even 200km and many riders still made it the whole way.

 In 2019, floodwaters from summer monsoon rains in NW Qld closed the upper part of the Birdsville Track (4 days of the ride) from Feb to Jun.
 It didn't reopen in time for us so we bused back from Mungerannie to Lyndhurst and detoured, driving via the Strzelecki Track and Innamincka to Birdsville.
 This slow, rough and dusty bus trip took 5 days (over 1000km) but the ride was back on schedule.

 In 2022 the Birdsville Track had been closed but opened in time as the Northbound ride approached.
-Then upon leaving Birdsville, new floodwater closed their bridge behind us same day, not to reopen until a week into the Southbound ride.
+Then upon leaving Birdsville, new floodwater closed the bridge behind us same day, not to reopen until a week into the Southbound ride.

 ABC INTERVIEW NEARLY HALF-WAY